jdc-cunningham/modular-pi-cam/cameras/pi-zero/large-display/software/README.md

 You will need to install `pyaudio` on bookworm that's done with `sudo apt install python3-pyaudio`

 The microphone is also currently hardcoded/assumed so check the name that your device appears as with `test-usb-mic-recording.py` and put that in or the first non-default option is assumed

+#### USB support (running as root)

+In order to do auto mounting of a flash drive you have to be root using `/mnt` and the `mount` command.

+The `modular-pi-cam.service` above is set to be root user

+Alternative is to use something like `udisk2` or `udiskctl`

+`udisk2` should already be available or added by `sudo apt install udisks2`

+`udiskctl` also requires sudo unless some [permissions are not met]('https://unix.stackexchange.com/a/738504/133821')...

+This service will run as root for now

 #### Mic dislcaimer: